huggingface/blog/jat.md

 We're excited to share Jack of All Trades (JAT), a project that aims to move in the direction of a generalist agent.
 In a nutshell, the project has resulted in:

+- The release of a large number of **expert RL agents** on a wide variety of tasks.
-- the creation of a dataset for generalist agent training, and
+- The release of the **JAT dataset**, the first dataset for generalist agent training.
+It contains hundreds of thousands of expert trajectories collected with the expert agents
-- the creation of a multi-task, multi-modal agent based on a transformer.

-The JAT dataset contains hundreds of thousands of expert trajectories collected with expert agents in very different environments.
-We have used this dataset to train a transformer-based agent: JAT.
-This model is capable of playing video games, controlling a robot to perform a wide variety of tasks, understanding and executing commands in a simple navigation environment and much more!
+- The release of the **JAT model**, a transformer-based agent capable of playing video games, controlling a robot to perform a wide variety of tasks, understanding and executing commands in a simple navigation environment and much more!

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/refs%2Fpr%2F327/blog/jat/global_schema.gif" alt="Global schema"/>

 ## Datasets & expert policies

-Le projet JAT consiste en plusierus elements essentiels indispenspasable pour l’entrainement d’agent generaliste.
-Chacune de ces composant est complement ouverte, donnant un voie immédiate aux praticien pour travailler par dessus.

-### Expert policies
+### The expert policies

-RL traditionally involves training expert policies on single environments.
-Leveraging these expert policies is a genuine way to build a general-purpose agent.
-We trained expert agents for each of the environments in this work (with the exception of BabyAI, for which a Bot allows us to have an untrained expert agent).
-These agents were trained using Sample-Factory, and are all available on the Hub.

-[Collapasable list of link to agents ?]
+RL traditionally involves training policies on single environments.
+Leveraging these expert policies is a genuine way to build a versatile agent.
+We selected a wide range of environments, of varying nature and difficulty, including Atari, BabyAI, Meta-World, and MuJoCo.
+For each of these environments, we train an agent until it reached state-of-the-art performance.
+(For BabyAI,  we use the [BabyAI bot](https://github.com/mila-iqia/babyai) instead).
+The resulting agents are are called expert agents, and have been released on the 🤗 Hub.
+You'll find a list of all agents in the [JAT dataset card](https://huggingface.co/datasets/jat-project/jat-dataset).

-### Dataset
+### The JAT dataset

-We release the JAT Dataset, the first dataset for generalist agent training.
+We release the [JAT dataset](https://huggingface.co/datasets/jat-project/jat-dataset), the first dataset for generalist agent training.
 The JAT dataset contains hundreds of thousands of expert trajectories collected with the above-mentioned expert agents.
-To use this dataset, simply load it like any other dataset from the Hub:
+To use this dataset, simply load it like any other dataset from the 🤗 Hub:

 ```python
 >>> from datasets import load_dataset